Analysis | Trump’s new focus: False, ironic claims about Biden leveraging his office to make money

 This one we've been over any number of times before.
 Yes, Hunter Biden was on the board of a sketchy Ukrainian energy company called Burisma.
 But, no, there's no evidence that Joe Biden leveraged his position as vice president to aid Burisma.
 In fact, the evidence suggests that Joe Biden called for the ouster of a Ukrainian prosecutor because the official wasn't tackling corruption like that Burisma was suspected of having engaged in.
 (Trump has in the past implied that Joe Biden somehow got money through this deal, an unsupported claim that he didn't repeat at the debate.)

 This has all been adjudicated repeatedly with Trump and his supporters refusing to accept it as accurate.
-Such will likely be the fate of the other allegations made by Trump: embraced as necessarily factual by his base despite the dearth of evidence supporting them.
+Such is likely to be the fate of the other allegations made by Trump: embraced as necessarily factual by his base despite the dearth of evidence supporting them.

 At one point during the debate, Biden pointedly suggested that viewers vote based on what they knew about each candidate.

 “You know who I am,” Biden said.
-“You know who he is, you know his character, you know my character, you know our reputations for honor and telling the truth."
+“You know who he is.
+You know his character, you know my character.
+You know our reputations for honor and telling the truth."

 Trump fell back on the attack he came prepared to make.

-“If this stuff is true about Russia, Ukraine, China, other countries, Iraq — If this is true, then he’s a corrupt politician,” Trump said.
+“If this stuff is true about Russia, Ukraine, China, other countries, Iraq — if this is true, then he’s a corrupt politician,” Trump said.
 “So don’t give me the stuff about how you’re this innocent baby."

 If it isn’t true, it follows, then Biden is, in fact, an innocent baby and his articulation of the choice for voters stands.